myungsunpark-o/myungsunpark-o.github.io/_pages/research.md

 <div style="display: block; margin-bottom: 15px;">
   <span style="display: inline;">
     Humans perceive and interact with uncertain objects and environments using not only complex finger movements but also sophisticated tactile sensations.
 My research focuses on developing haptic feedback devices and tactile/environmental sensing technologies to implement this level of refined interaction in robots.
-This approach enables the development of multimodal <b>tactile sensors for enhanced manipulation and adaptive robotic technologies for diverse environments</b>.
+This approach enables the development of multimodal <b>tactile sensors for enhanced manipulation and adaptive robots</b> in diverse environments.
   </span>

   <details style="display: inline; cursor: pointer; margin-left: 5px;">